vitorpereiraa/meeting-scheduler/README.md

 This method takes an `Availability` object and a start and end `DateTime`.
 It removes the interval between the start and end time from the availability.
 It returns the updated availability.

+This method could be associated with the "during" relation, as it involves removing an interval that is during the availability interval.

 #### durationOfIntersectionIsEqualOrMoreThanDuration

 ```scala